Princeton-CDH/geniza/DEPLOYNOTES.md

 -   Must configure **ANNOTATION_BACKUP_PATH** and **ANNOTATION_BACKUP_GITREPO** in local settings.
 For proper setup, the directory at **ANNOTATION_BACKUP_PATH** should not exist when first run, but the containing directory should.
 -   Migrate transcription content from TEI xml to the new IIIF annotation
     format: `python manage.py tei_to_annotation -v 0`

+..
+Note:

+The `sync_annotation_export` cron job should be _disabled_ while the migration is running, to avoid the annotation backup git repository getting into a bad state.

 -   Reindex after the migration: `python manage.py index`
 -   Note: must manually accept GitHub host key the first time using annotation export to github